 After getting your Bachelor’s degree in Mechanical Engineering, you can further specialise by completing a Master’s programme.
 Around 75% of our graduates chose to enter our two-year, English-taught Master’s in Mechanical Engineering.
-Of the other 25%, many continue on to other Master’s, such as Sustainable Energy Technology or Systems & Control at the University of Twente, or a master’s in aviation or automotive technology at another university.
+Of the other 25%, many continue on to other Master’s, such as Sustainable Energy Technology or Robotics at the University of Twente, or a master’s in aviation or automotive technology at another university.
 A few join the job market straight away or start their own business.

 Most Mechanical Engineering alumni enter the Master’s in Mechanical Engineering at the University of Twente.
 With your Bachelor's degree in Mechanical Engineering, you are directly admissible to this Master's.

 OTHER MASTER’S, ELSEWHERE IN THE NETHERLANDS OR ABROAD

 A master’s in social sciences, such as Psychology, Philosophy or Business Administration, is also possible.
 A tailored pre-master’s is usually necessary.
 Some students combine their post-graduate studies with our Dutch-taught Master’s in Science Education and Communication, which allows you to work in education, among other things.

 Most students do not enter the job market until they have a Master's degree, although you can do so after your Bachelor's.
 The Mechanical Engineering programme will train you as an expert in designing, improving and maintaining machines, devices, installations, constructions and processes that are vital for society – now and in the future.
-If you want to start a career with your Master’s degree in Mechanical Engineering, you have an excellent chance of finding a well-paid job.
 Highly educated engineers will always be in high demand in the job market.
-In fact, there are good opportunities right here in Twente, the fastest growing industrial region in the Netherlands.
+In fact, there are good opportunities right here in Twente, the fastest-growing industrial region in the Netherlands.
 You can work wherever high-tech solutions based on a keen understanding of human and social needs are called for.
-Many of our Master’s graduates quickly find jobs in leadership positions, for example, as a technical specialist, or as a team leader.
 Some examples of where you could end up working:

 - A production and development department in the machine or equipment building industry;